QuestBack

 Questback is an online survey and feedback software company, headquartered in Oslo, Norway.
-The company offers online data collection and analysis solutions for Enterprise Feedback Management, including market research, customer satisfaction and loyalty, product and concept testing, employee evaluations, people analytics and online feedback.
+The company offers online data collection and analysis for SMEs and enterprise feedback management, including market research, customer satisfaction, employee evaluations and loyalty, product and concept testing, people analytics and online feedback.
 Questback serves enterprises in more than 50 countries, with thousands of customers across the globe, and works with over one-third of the companies on the Forbes top 100 list.

 History

-Launch & the early years (1999-2005)
+Launch and the early years (1999-2005)

 The idea for Questback was sparked in 1999 by an article in the Financial Times.
 The company launched in 2000 with the goal of creating a feedback platform to bring better insights to business.
 The company's web-based surveys help eliminate the need to execute paper-based surveys for its customers.
 In 2004, the company expanded to Sweden, and then 11 other European countries in 2005.

 Company evolution (2006-2011)

 In 2006, Questback was recognized as Norway’s Entrepreneur of the Year, kicking off years of growth for the company.
 The company acquired Refleks and Easy Research in Norway and Sweden in 2006, and then Digium OY in 2010.
 Finally, the company acquired Germany's leading online survey SaaS vendor Globalpark AG in 2011.

 Norwegian private equity firm Reitan & Co became the company's majority owner in 2006.